mGalarnyk/Python_Tutorials/Scrapy/README.md

 ## Our data

 1. The data outputted in this tutorial should look roughly like the image below.
 The individual campaigns scraped will vary as the website is constantly updated.
-Also it is possible there will be spaces between each individual campaign as excel is interpretting the csv file.
+Also it is possible there will be spaces between each individual campaign as excel is interpreting the csv file.

 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/WebScrapingData1st.png)
 <br>